WNED-FM: History

 WNED-FM first signed on as a commercial radio station on June 6, 1960, with the call letters WEBR-FM.
-It was a sister station to WEBR (which at the time was at AM 970, a frequency now occupied by repeater WDCZ).
+It was a sister station to WEBR (which at the time was at AM 970, a frequency now occupied by WDCZ).
 On September 24, 1971, WEBR-FM was renamed WBCE; on May 21, 1973, it became WREZ, before returning to the WEBR-FM call sign on April 21, 1975.
 In 1975, the Western New York Educational TV Association bought it and AM 970 WEBR, turning both stations into non-commercial operations.
 On August 14, 1976, 94.5 was renamed WNED-FM, and the following year began offering a classical music format with Peter Goldsmith becoming music director there until his retirement in October 2009 (he died the following year).

-WNED-FM, along with sister stations WBFO and WNED-TV, began collectively referring to themselves as "Buffalo Toronto Public Media" on February 4, 2020; concurrently, WNED-FM amended its own branding from "Classical WNED 94.5" to "WNED Classical".
+WNED-FM, along with sister stations WBFO and WNED-TV, began collectively referring to themselves as Buffalo Toronto Public Media (BTPM) on February 4, 2020; concurrently, WNED-FM amended its own branding from "Classical WNED 94.5" to "WNED Classical".
 While the rebranding in part reflected WNED-TV's significant Canadian viewership and financial support, WNED officials told The Buffalo News that the organization's radio stations have minimal listenership in Canada.

-In 2017, in honor of the station's 40th anniversary, it created the Top Classical 40 voted by the listeners who picked Dvorak's Symphony No. 9 on top.
-In October 2020, the station created its first ever ultimate Classical Top 100 playlist voted by the listeners with Beethoven's Symphony No. 9 taking the top spot, a title it retained for two consecutive years (2021 and 2022).
+In April 2025, it further amended its branding to "BTPM Classical" to include the BTPM name.